reficio/p2-maven-plugin/README.md

 * Whenever you have to add another external dependency, simply re-invoke "mvn p2:site" and the site will be regenerated.
 * You can automate the generation/exposition of our site using for example Jenkins and Apache2

+## Maven compatibility
+p2-maven-plugin is compatible with Maven 3.x

 ## Examples
 There are many more use examples, just have a look: